altenfreelance/RoosterRidge/events/beachAcres.md

 ---
-title: Rooster Ridge in the Park
+title: Rooster Ridge in Beech Acres Park
 gigDateTime: 2021-06-24T23:00:00.000Z
 address: 6915 Beechmont Ave. and 6910 Salem Road.
 caption: Join us for some week night music at Beach Acres Park to wrap up your